themintchoco/tp/docs/UserGuide.md

 title: User Guide
 ---

-Tutorly is a desktop app designed for Singaporean private tutors to **manage their student records efficiently**.
+Tutorly is a desktop app designed for private tutors to **manage their student and lesson records efficiently**.
 It combines the speed and precision of typing commands with the convenience of a visual interface.
 If you prefer using your keyboard over clicking through menus, Tutorly allows you to complete student management tasks more quickly than traditional apps.